Inspirateur/binary-greedy-meshing/README.md

 - [src/render/mesh_chunks.rs](https://github.com/Inspirateur/riverbed/blob/main/src/render/mesh_chunks.rs) for the rest of the meshing code (+ LOD)

 ## Performance
-Profiling info from Riverbed's usage of the crate on Intel(R) Xeon(R) CPU E5-1650 v3 @ 3.50GHz:
+Benching the crate on Intel(R) Xeon(R) CPU E5-1650 v3 @ 3.50GHz:
-- opacity mask building: **300μs** (can be cached)
-- meshing + quad => vertices/index conversion: **300μs**
+- meshing (with transparency support): **600μs**

-This is in line with the 50-200μs range reported (for meshing only) by folks from the original C version of the library.
+This is coherent with the 50-200μs range (without transparency) reported from the original C version of the library, as transparency incurrs a significant cost in the hidden face culling face.

-The meshing is also ~15x faster than [block-mesh-rs](https://github.com/bonsairobo/block-mesh-rs) which took **~4.5ms** to greedy mesh a chunk on my machine (also tested with Riverbed); but the comparison isn't completely fair because block-mesh-rs properly supports transparency and this crate doesn't
+The meshing is also ~7x faster than [block-mesh-rs](https://github.com/bonsairobo/block-mesh-rs) which took **~4.5ms** to greedy mesh a chunk on my machine.
-(although I don't expect transparency to multiply meshing time by more than x2)

 *chunk sizes are 62^3 (64^3 with padding), this crate doesn't support other sizes.*